sdesalas/arduino-wiegand-dual-reader/README.md

 # arduino-wiegand-multi-reader

-A multi-reader library for Wiegand Access Devices, for Arduino _and_ ESP8266/ESP32
+A multi-reader library for Wiegand Access Devices, for Arduino _and_ ESP8266/ESP32.

+Supports protocols for 4 bit, 8 bit, 24 bit, 26 bit, 32 bit and 34 bit Wiegand.

 Based on [`monkeyboard/Wiegand-Protocol-Library-for-Arduino`](https://github.com/monkeyboard/Wiegand-Protocol-Library-for-Arduino).